-Krav Maga is a mixed martial arts fighting technique developed by the military.
+Krav Maga is a mixed martial art fighting technique developed by the military.
 It is one of the best hand–to-hand combat styles popular among military personnel and martial arts enthusiasts.

-This Krav Maga guide for beginners covers everything you need to know to start the practice.
+This Krav Maga guide for beginners covers everything you need to know to start the martial arts practice.

 If you are interested in Krav Maga to learn some self-defense techniques, you might also want to read this self-defense guide.

 Krav Maga is a Hebrew word meaning combat contact.

 Imi Lichtenfeld, the originator of Krav Maga, was born in Budapest in 1910 and grew up in Bratislava.
 His father, Samuel Lichtenfeld, owned a gym and taught self-defense.

 Lichtenfeld learned from his father and became an international boxing champion shortly after.

 In the 1930s, he developed Krav Maga and became a top contributor to the Nazi resistance.
 Nowadays, Krav Maga is used for everything from tournaments to self defense and survival krav maga training.